codice/saml-conformance/README.md

 >
 > Docker is used exclusively for our Jenkins builds.

-### SAML Specification Coverage
-Documentation on positive path IdP SSO coverage can be found in:

-    ctk/idp/coverage

 ## Project Structure
 This section will briefly talk about the project structure.